Robaina/ProtScout/README.md

 ## 🎯 About

 ProtScout is a Python package that enables ranking of protein sequences based on multiple properties predicted by state-of-the-art AI models.
-It provides a unified interface to assess and compare proteins using various characteristics such as stability, solubility, and catalytic efficiency.
+It provides a unified interface to assess and compare proteins using various characteristics such as stability, solubility, catalytic efficiency, and thermal properties.

 ## ✨ Features

-- 🧬 Comprehensive protein property analysis (structure, embeddings, catalytic activity, thermal stability, environmental tolerances, solubility, classical properties)
+- 🧬 Comprehensive protein property analysis (structure, embeddings, catalytic activity, kinetic parameters, thermal stability, melting temperature, environmental tolerances, solubility, classical properties)
 - 🐳 Containerized execution of prediction tools with Docker
 - 🚀 Modular, parallel workflow with configurable steps and automatic resume
 - 🔄 Automatic retry and resume support for robust execution